 I think the work fits nicely with the theme, and apparently so did the MCBA.

 Friday I got the call saying I had one piece in Dimensions 2017.
-I had looked at the jurors’ bios before deciding what to enter and had covered the bases —Map Quilt pushes boundaries and is made with an unusual combination of material and technique, Tussah Shawl (although an original and non-traditional design) emphasizes the traditional techniques of hand spinning and hand knotting.
+I had looked at the jurors’ bios before deciding what to enter and had covered the bases —Map Quilt pushes boundaries and is made with an unusual combination of material and technique, Tussah Shawl (although an original and non-traditional design) emphasizes the traditional techniques of hand spinning and hand knitting.

 The shawl was selected.